michaeljones/matcha/README.md

 with 'render' functions that can be imported and called to render the template with different parameters.

+## Status

+Matcha is basic but currently feature complete and well tested.
+If the repository looks inactive it is because it is stable.

 ## Installation

 Download pre-built binaries for the latest release from the